KevinWang94/KevinWang94.github.io/_posts/2017-11-11-EasterIsland4.md

 The first hour or two of the ride was pretty uneventful, just getting to the Andes themselves.
 So unsurprisingly we both fell asleep.
-But at some point, I awoke and observed us pulled off the highway and parked on the side of some random road.
+But at some point, I awoke and observed us pull off the highway and park on the side of some random road.
 I was a bit perplexed, had our bus broken down in some way?
 But soon I noticed many other large buses doing the same exact thing.
 After quite a long period of confusion (it didn't seem like there were even announcements in Spanish), we